michuW93/microsoft_azure_fundamentals/README.md

 # Resources groups
 Resource is managable iteam in Azure: virtual machines, storage accounts , web apps, databases.
 You can create as many resource groups as you want, <b>you don't pay for it</b>.

 Resource group is container that hold related resources which share the same lifecycle (you update, delete, deploy them together).
 Resources can only exists in one Resource Group.
-You can move resource to another resource group but it can't be in two resources groups in the same time.
-Of course resources can communicate between different resource groups.
-Example: you have three applications with the same database.
-Database can be in completely different Resource group but still all three apps can use this database.
+You can move resource to another resource group but it can't be in two resources groups in the same time. <b>Of course resources can communicate between different resource groups.</b> Example: you have three applications with the same database.
+Database can be in completely different Resource group but still all three apps can use this database. <b>One resource group can contains resources from many Azure regions.</b>
 You can create accounts e.g for developers who can only check what resources are in resource group and admin account who can make changes.
-When you create resource group you specify region that it gets created in
+When you create resource group you specify region that it gets created in.
+If you delete resource group all resources in this resource group will be also deleted.

 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/resource_group.png?raw=true)
 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/resources_in_resource_group.png?raw=true)